- May 19, 1928

 Anthony Colin Bruce Chapman is one of the most important persons in the history of British motorsports, an acknowledged designer and inventor, responsible for various innovations in the world of Formula One.

-Born on 19th of May 1928 in Richmond, Surrey, UK, Chapman studied structural engineering at the University College London, and parallel to his studies, he got a job with an idea to soon start a business of his own.
+Born in May 1928 in Richmond, Surrey, Chapman studied structural engineering at the University College London, and parallel to his studies, he got a job with an idea to soon start a business of his own.
 Colin left UCL without a degree in 1948, but returned a year later to resit his Mathematics paper, and then finally in 1950, he got his degree.

 Beginning of the journey